lihanli/bitcoin_active_record/README.md

 # bitcoin_active_record
-Integrates bitcoind with activerecord to keep records of sent and received transactions in your database.
+Keep records of sent and received bitcoin transactions in your database using activerecord.

 ## Quick start guide
 * Start bitcoin-qt or bitcoind with these options set in bitcoin.conf